-A sixteen-year-old Canale sails for America, landing in New Orleans after a 65 day voyage.
-From there he traveled up the Mississippi to Memphis where he worked for his uncle, Abraham Vaccaro, running a modest fruit cart up and down the streets of Memphis.
+Sixteen-year-old Domenico Canale sails for America, landing in New Orleans after a 65 day-long voyage.
+From there, he travels up the Mississippi to Memphis, Tennessee where he worked for his uncle, Abraham Vaccaro, running a modest fruit cart up and down the streets of Memphis.

 Canale formally establishes food wholesaler D. Canale & Co., and sets up operations in a warehouse at 8 Madison St. near Front.
 Among its offering is a whiskey, sold in ceramic jars and bottles, that Canale names Old Dominick.